Your calendrical fallacy is thinking…

 Every day has a midnight

 False.
-Brazil performs its DST “leap forward” transition at midnight, which means that 11:59 PM is followed by 1:00 AM.
+Some countries, like Chile and Iran, perform their DST “leap forward” transition at midnight, which means that 11:59 PM is followed by 1:00 AM.
+Other countries have historically done the same, like Romania until 1996 and Brazil until 2018.

 So if you’re writing code and are trying to use the time